 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber construction overlaid in tiles and incorporating tiled ridging and PVC verges.
-Access into the roof void was via a hatch within the hallway cupboard.
-Our inspection of this area was limited due to the awkward location of the hatch and the presence of insulation.
+The roof is of a pitched timber design clad with slates with a metal ridge and capping and cement skew pointing.
+A limited head and shoulders inspection of the eaves was possible from the available hatch.
+The apex area was not inspected as the hatch is small and located directly above a three storey stairwell.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rain water fittings are of PVC construction.
+The gutters and downpipes are formed in cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of cavity brick construction, mainly roughcast externally with a partial facing stone finish.
+The main walls are of pointed granite stonework.
+There is a timber oriel window to one of the first floor rear bedrooms.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows within the property are of a modern PVC casement type incorporating sealed unit double glazing.
-The front and rear entrance doors are of a PVC/glazed type.
-The fascias/soffits were noted to be of a PVC type also.
-External decorations Visually inspected.
-PVC finishes noted.
-Conservatories / porches N/a
+The windows are mainly of a double glazed sash and casement timber design to the front and gable and of a upvc double glazed design to the rear.
+There are wooden panel entrance doors.
+There are timber fascias and soffits around the eaves.